This post may contain affiliate links. Please read our disclosure policy.

 - 1/4 cup water

-- Place the tahini paste in a medium size bowl.
+- Place the tahini paste in a small bowl.
 Add the lemon juice, crushed garlic and salt.
 Use a whisk or fork to combine mixture.
 Alternatively, you can blend everything in a small food processor or blender, stopping periodically to scrape down the sides as necessary.

 - Taste and adjust by adding more lemon juice, salt or water.